DDR5 overclocking (nightmare)

 Having any of these be too high can have a massive impact on performance.

-tRDRDDG higher than 8 reduce read bandwidth by around 15%
+tRDRDDG higher than 8 reduce read bandwidth by at least 15%

-TWRWRDG higher than 8 will reduce write bandwidth by around 15%
+TWRWRDG higher than 8 will reduce write bandwidth by at least 15%

 Try also setting tRDRDSG and tWRWRSG to 16 or less